cropsinsilico/yggdrasil/docs/source/advanced/serialization.rst

 the process (deserialization) by turning the bytes into a variable of an analagous type in the language of the receiving model.

-For most types, |yggdrasil| uses an enhanced version of the `JSON data interchange format <https://www.json.org/>`_ to serialize data structures and uses `JSON Schema <https://json-schema.org/>`_ to describe and validate them.
+For most types, |yggdrasil| uses an `enhanced version <https://github.com/cropsinsilico/rapidjson>`_ of the `JSON data interchange format <https://www.json.org/>`_ to serialize data structures and uses `JSON Schema <https://json-schema.org/>`_ to describe, validate, and normalize them.
 The use of JSON and JSON schema has the advantage that there are many existing tools for reading, writing, and validating JSON serialized data that will make it easier to expand support to other languages in the future.
 For more complex data structures that are not easily or efficiently represented in